ed-syspertec/Virtel/docs/manuals/virtel/Virtel462UG/User_Guide.rst

 VIRTEL normally sets the MIME-type to the value indicated by the browser or mailer at the time the page is uploaded.
 However, in certain cases VIRTEL may force the MIME-type to a different value:-

 - If the filename extension is .HTM or .HTML, or is absent, VIRTEL will force the MIME-type to be “text/html”.
-This is because some versions of Internet Explorer upload HTML files using MIME-type “text/plain”
+This is because some versions of the browser upload HTML files using MIME-type “text/plain”

 - If the file contains a SET-CONTENT-TYPE tag, then VIRTEL will force the MIME-type to the value specified in the tag